SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

     methods for high performance on large and sparse systems.
   - `TrustRegion()`: A Newton Trust Region dogleg method with swappable nonlinear solvers and autodiff methods for high performance on large and sparse systems.
+  - `LevenbergMarquardt()`: An advanced Levenberg-Marquardt implementation with the improvements suggested in the [paper](https://arxiv.org/abs/1201.5885) "Improvements to the Levenberg-Marquardt algorithm for nonlinear least-squares minimization".
+Designed for large-scale and numerically-difficult nonlinear systems.

 ### SimpleNonlinearSolve.jl